-- (i) An employee is able to accrue up to 14 hours credit balance in a settlement period. - (ii) When a credit balance will exceed 14 hours in a settlement period, management approval must be given to accrue additional hours up to the maximum permissible of 35 hours. - (iii) The accrual of between 14-35 hours will enable an employee to take up to 35 hours (or 5 days) as flex leave in a settlement period. - (iv) Employees are able to take at least two (2) days off per settlement period, as long as they have accumulated enough hours to do so and have management approval. - Employees may carry forward to the next settlement period, a maximum credit balance of 35 hours or a debit balance of 10 hours with management approval. - (vi) A debit in excess of 10 hours at the end of a settlement period shall be debited against the employee's accrued recreation leave or, should the employee have no such leave available, shall be taken as leave without pay. - (vii) Flex leave can be taken at either the beginning or end of a period of leave.
+- (i) An employee is able to accrue up to 14 hours credit balance in a settlement period. - (ii) When a credit balance will exceed 14 hours in a settlement period, management approval must be given to accrue additional hours up to the maximum permissible of 35 hours. - (iii) The accrual of between 14-35 hours will enable an employee to take up to 35 hours (or 5 days) as flex leave in a settlement period. - (iv) Employees are able to take at least two (2) days off per settlement period, as long as they have accumulated enough hours to do so and have management approval. - (v) Employees may carry forward to the next settlement period, a maximum credit balance of 35 hours or a debit balance of 10 hours with management approval. - (vi) A debit in excess of 10 hours at the end of a settlement period shall be debited against the employee's accrued recreation leave or, should the employee have no such leave available, shall be taken as leave without pay. - (vii) Flex leave can be taken at either the beginning or end of a period of leave. - (viii) Flexleave can be taken as either 1⁄2 days or full days.